-He has successfully completed assignments to support the following clients:
+He has successfully completed assignments for several clients including the following:

 |EADS Astrium||BAE Systems||C-MAC Micro Technology||Plextek|